gizmomathboy/hyperborea_class_creation/gadgeteer-gadgets.md

 Gadgets to choose at each level.
 Like runes for runegraver

-Level Spell Equivalent : LSE
+Spell Level Equivalent : SLE

 1. flashlight 1st/2nd?
-LSE?
+SLE?
-2. stun baton 3rd LSE?
+2. stun baton 3rd SLE?
-3. nightvision goggles 2nd/3rd LSE
+3. nightvision goggles 2nd/3rd SLE
 4. solar charger
    * can recharge other items on a repair item roll
 5. diamond charger